patricktamunjoh/moonrise-connect/QUICKSTART.md

 This is different from a traditional peer-to-peer topology where all client instances communicate with each other, since here client instances only communicate with the host instance.
 This approach also differs from a dedicated server or listen server topology in that no explicit game server exists.
 Client and host instances both run the game code with the host instance having authority over when and how functions are invoked.

-This topology was chosen for Clouds Ahoy!
-Connect due to its low cost, as it leverages essentially free peer-to-peer connections, its simple setup, as it does not require any dedicated hardware, and the simplified development, since no dedicated server code has to be written.
+This topology was chosen for Moonrise Connect due to its low cost, as it leverages essentially free peer-to-peer connections, its simple setup, as it does not require any dedicated hardware, and the simplified development, since no dedicated server code has to be written.

 There are, however, also disadvantages to this design which include potentially higher latency, as messages between client instances are relayed through the host instance, reliance on the host instance without which the session cannot be continued, and vulnerability to cheating, as the host instance has access and authority over the entire game state.